You are here

 Contact Law ITS for assistance in configuring your laptop for use with the Pace wireless network.
 Law ITS is located in on the 3rd floor of Aloysia, 914-422-4290.

 Wireless network access is available throughout the Library.
+Use of the wireless network is limited to Pace Law students, staff, and faculty.
+Alumni who want access should contact the Alumni Relations.
 Click here to check the availability and status of the wireless network.

-Networked computers are connected to shared laser printers in the computer lab.
+Networked computers are connected to shared printers in the computer lab.
 Pace Law School students are credited with $30 for printing per semester (fall, spring and summer).
 Students must contact the Office of Student Assistance in order to add money to their printing accounts.
 Printing costs 6 cents per side of page.
 More information about printing is available here.
-Pace Law students have access to dedicated laser printers provided by Lexis and Westlaw.
-These printers are located in the Computer Lab.
-There is no charge for Lexis and Westlaw printing if search results are sent to these dedicated printers.
+Pace Law students have access to dedicated printers provided by Lexis that are located in the Computer Lab.
+There is no charge for Lexis printing if search results are sent to the dedicated printers.

 Use of the Law School's Lexis and Westlaw accounts is explicitly limited to the course-related research of Pace Law students enrolled currently, and full-time law faculty and staff.
 Pace's contracts with both Lexis and Westlaw demand prosecution of violators of the academic use clause.

-The first-year legal skills program includes training in the use of Lexis and Westlaw.
+The first-year legal skills program includes training in the use of Lexis, Westlaw, and Bloomberg Law.
 The Reference Librarians conduct training sessions in the fall and spring semesters for each skills section.
 Please contact Cynthia Pittson, Head of Reference Services, for more information.

-Any Reference Librarian can answer questions about searching Lexis and Westlaw.
-At designated times Lexis and Westlaw student representatives are available in the Computer Lab for technical assistance.
+Any Reference Librarian can answer questions about searching Lexis, Westlaw, and Bloomberg Law.
+At designated times student representatives from all three vendors are available in the Computer Lab for technical assistance.
 Their names and schedules are posted in the Lab and at the Circulation Desk.